A Comprehensive Guide to Next-Level Document Management

 Reduce Errors and Risk

-"People often have the best intentions in mind when they complete a task; however, they may bypass a process to complete work on time or eliminate a step to speed up a project and unknowingly put their company at risk," Larry Long writes in a piece for Forbes.
+"People often have the best intentions in mind when they complete a task; however, they may bypass a process to complete work on time or eliminate a step to speed up a project and unknowingly put their company at risk," noted Larry Long in Forbes.
 "By moving specific processes out of human hands, methods are followed precisely, and steps are no longer skipped.
 Digital documents are bound to be more accurate, thanks to the ability to edit and collaborate on the document creation process."

 Achieve Positive ROI

 All organizations must be cost-conscious to some degree, so return on investment is an important slice of the DMS pie.
-Implementing the best-fit document management system can require a sizable spend, but farsighted decision makers will be able to see the cost savings on the horizon.
+Implementing the best-fit document management system can require a sizable spend, but farsighted decision-makers will be able to see the cost savings on the horizon.
 A sound cost-benefit analysis will likely reveal that the right document management system yields positive ROI.

 To perform your cost-benefit analysis, consider the following questions:

-- How many employees in your organization use documents every day?
+• How many employees in your organization use documents every day?

-- How much time, on average, does each employee spend on document retrieval and management?
+• How much time, on average, does each employee spend on document retrieval and management?

-- How much money are you spending on storage for your documents?
+• How much money are you spending on storage for your documents?

-- How much money are you spending on payroll for employees who manage your documents?
+• How much money are you spending on payroll for employees who manage your documents?

-- How much money are you spending on paper, ink, file folders, etc.?
+• How much money are you spending on paper, ink, file folders, etc.?

-Then, compare that cost with the cost of implementing a digitized document management system by considering these questions:
+Then compare that cost with the cost of implementing a digitized document management system by considering these questions:

-- How much will you save by eliminating paper processes to the greatest extent possible?
+• How much will you save by eliminating paper processes to the greatest extent possible?

-- What revenue-generating opportunities can be explored with better and faster access to your data?
+• What revenue-generating opportunities can be explored with better and faster access to your data?

-- What insights can you glean from the unstructured data that has largely been unsearchable heretofore?
+• What insights can you glean from the unstructured data that has largely been unsearchable heretofore?

-- What can be accomplished by redirecting your human capital from repetitive manual tasks to more forward-thinking, innovative endeavors?
+• What can be accomplished by redirecting your human capital from repetitive manual tasks to more forward-thinking, innovative endeavors?